Thursday, 3 Oct 2024

 Yes, anyone can perform the underhand medicine ball throw test.
 However, it is commonly used in sports that require upper body strength, such as rowing, tennis, and javelin throwing.

-Tham Khảo Thêm: Quadrant Jump Test
+Tham Khảo Thêm: Kneeling Basketball Throw

 How many attempts are allowed in the underhand medicine ball throw test?